liquidboy/X/README.md

 ![sample1]

-6. LiteDataGrid - A grid that lets you define several DataTemplates, corresponding for a different view for the grid ..
+(6) LiteDataGrid - A grid that lets you define several DataTemplates, each corresponding for a different unique view of the same grid data.

 ![sample2]